 Section 1.
 Authority: Roberts Rules of Order (Newly Revised) is the parliamentary authority of this Association on all matters not covered in these Bylaws.

 Section 2.
-Amendments to Bylaws: These Bylaws may be amended, or revised by a two-thirds vote of the Active Members present at any regular or special session, provided that written notice of such proposed amendment or revision shall be given at least thirty days prior to said meeting.
+Amendments to Bylaws: These Bylaws may be amended, or revised by a two-thirds vote of the Newspaper members present at any regular or special session, provided that written notice of such proposed amendment or revision shall be given at least thirty days prior to said meeting.

 Amendments adopted at the convention shall go into effect upon the final adjournment of that convention, unless an emergency exists that is otherwise stated and recognized by the convention.